ehetherington/libtinylogger/README.md

 ### Small Yet Flexible Logger In C.

 This is a small logging facility intended for small Linux projects.
-It logs mesages from a single process to a file and/or a stream such as stderr.
+It logs messages from a single process to a file and/or a stream such as stderr.

 It may be compiled directly with a target program, or installed as a library.